inno-devops-labs/S25-core-course-labs/ansible/ANSIBLE.md

 ```

 ## Dynamic Inventory (Yandex Cloud)
 Unfortunately, after around 4-5 hours of work, I didnt reach the goal of the task.
-I have tried to use given plugin (https://github.com/rodion-goritskov/yacloud_compute) but it seems to be outdated or I just havent found enough info to set this up properly.
+I have tried to use given [plugin](https://github.com/rodion-goritskov/yacloud_compute) but it seems to be outdated or I just havent found enough info to set this up properly.

 ### What Was Done:
 - 1. Downloaded yacloud_compute.py (plugin)
 - 2. Plugin moved to ~/ansible/inventory/ folder
-- 3. Previous inventory file renamed to yacloud_compute.yml and content changed to needed (according to .py doc: folder_names, cloud_names, oauth token) one.
+- 3. Previous inventory file renamed to yacloud_compute.yml and content changed to be suitable for plugin (according to .py doc: folder_names, cloud_names, oauth token).
 - 4. Modified ansible/ansible.cfg to point onto the script
 - 5. Tested playbook.
 Fixed yandexcloud missed package and some other errors
-- 6. Tested another plugin found on gitlab
+- 6. Tested another [plugin](https://gitlab.com/tyumentsev4/yandex-cloud-ansible-dynamic-inventory?ysclid=m77qqo7f4r965912550) found on gitlab
-- 7. Some more actions
+- 7. Some more actions to satisfy requirements
 - 8. Surrender
+- 9. Rollback to the previously created inventory file

 ## Securing Docker Configuration:

-- Security settings are being changed via modifying daemon.json
+- Security settings are being changed via modifying `daemon.json`
 ```yaml
 - name: Configure Docker security settings
   copy: